Keep your chimney at its best

 - Repeated use that builds up the creosote

 A chimney and fireplace can be a beautiful addition to any home.
-For older homes, it was a means of keeping the home warm in the winter because central heat and air have not always been around.
-They used to in earlier years, as this country was being settled for cooking.
+It was a means of keeping the house warm in the winter for older homes because central heat and air have not always been around.
+Homeowners used it for cooking in earlier years, as this country was settling.